T0nyMacaroni/tech-blog/content/posts/Offensive Security Training Opportunities in 2025 part 3 Red and Blue Teaming.md

 The creators of Bloodhound, Ghostwriter and many offensive security other tools.
 Also known for their cutting edge research like ADCS, SCCM and many other security topics.
 SpecterOps provides advanced level training courses in the red and blue team domain taught by their experts in the field.

 #### [SpecterOps Adversary Tactics: Red Team Operations (RTO)](https://specterops.io/training/red-team-operations/)
 The Red Team operations is a live in-person 4-day training course taught by multiple SpecterOps instructors.
 This course is heavily hands-on focused as you get access to a custom lab where you can apply the Red Team Tactics and Techniques that are being taught in the course, while you are actively being hunted by a live Blue Team.
-Therefore this is, according to me, one of the best courses teaching you Red Team techniques while also giving you important OPSEC knowledge.
+In my opinion, this is one of the best courses teaching you Red Team techniques while also giving you important OPSEC knowledge.
 The course does not offer any certification or exam.
 However, you do receive a certificate of completion and a special course coin.

 ##### Cost
 Training live or virtual costs **$4.500**\* (excl.
 VAT)